Florida's largest school district votes in favor of mask mandate, defies governor – KION546

 “Mask wearing today was not an issue.
 Our students complied.
 Our visitors to campus also complied,” Cartwright said.

-She said there were a total of two cases of a student and a teacher not complying with the mask mandate.
+She said there were two cases of a student and a teacher not complying with the mask mandate.
 Cartwright said she had an “amicable conversation” with the parent of the student.

 Rosalind Osgood, chair of the Broward County school board, told CNN it would be a “far stretch” for the state to remove officials but “wouldn’t put it past the state.”
 Osgood said it was probably more likely the state would penalize them financially.